desispeed/plexmediamanager/README.md

 - Saves preference in localStorage
 - Optimized layouts for each mode

-## Security Warning
+## Security Features

+🔒 **Built-in Security**:
+- **Multi-Factor Authentication**: TOTP-based 2FA with authenticator apps
+- **Password Hashing**: bcrypt with automatic salt generation
+- **JWT Tokens**: Secure session management with 24-hour expiration
+- **Protected Routes**: All sensitive pages require authentication
+- **Environment Variables**: Credentials never committed to git

 ⚠️ **Important**:
 - Never commit your Plex token or credentials to version control
-- Use environment variables for sensitive data
-- The `.env` file is excluded in `.gitignore`
-- Consider adding authentication before exposing publicly
+- Use strong passwords (minimum 8 characters)
+- Keep your authenticator app secure
-- This app has full delete permissions - protect the URL!
+- This app has full delete permissions on your Plex server

 ## Contributing